julianchurchill/text-adventure/README.md

 - [STORY] Find clock hour hand in untakeable bags of junk somewhere.
   - [TEST] New trigger ItemAction on examine, ChangeItemVisibility( clock hour hand ) DONE - Examine.trigger() needs to call Item.examine() and add Item.examineText() to the normal output for examine.
-    - [Normal]Item needs to implement examine() to call examine actions
+    DONE - [Normal]Item needs to implement examine() to call examine actions DONE - [Normal]Item needs to implement addOnExamineAction()
+    - [Normal]Item needs to implement examineText()
-    - [Normal]Item needs to implement addOnExamineAction()
+    - [Normal]Item needs to implement setExamineActionIsNotRepeatable() and examineActionIsNotRepeatable()
+    - [Normal]Item needs to return a blank examineText() after examine() if examine action is not repeatable
+    - [Normal]Item needs to not repeat on examine actions if examine action is not repeatable
     - Deserialiser needs to parse 'item on examine action:action name:parameters'
-    - [Normal]Item needs to implement examineText()
     - Deserialiser needs to parse 'item examine message:You look closer and see a ...
 It drops at your feet.'
-    - [Normal]Item needs to return a blank examineText() after examine() if examine action is not repeatable
     - Deserialiser needs to parse 'item examine action is not repeatable:'
 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some points or money or something and maybe a quest/hint as to what to do next - open up a new area.
   - [TEST] ItemAction DestroyItem (clock face, minute hand, hour hand)